 Barrio Escalante, at the north-east end of town, is where you will find incredible food and drinks.
 In the last few years, many young (and adventurous) chefs and entrepreneurs have opened specialty restaurants, varying from vegan food to Mediterranean cuisine, French-influenced menus, artisanal brewing, and fourth wave coffee shops.
-Definitely a place to consider for an entire day’s meals.
+Definitely, a place to consider for an entire day’s meals.

 Even though you will find great crafts at every tourist destination you visit, in San José there are several places where you can find the same great crafts from everywhere and more.
-Make sure to visit the Artisans Market at the east end of the Central Avenue, where you can find a great selection of Costa Rican souvenirs, and also fabrics from Guatemala and South America.
+Make sure to visit the Artisans Market at the east end of Central Avenue, where you can find a great selection of Costa Rican souvenirs, and also fabrics from Guatemala and South America.
 This market is located right next to the Plaza de la Democracia, created in 1989 to honor the abolition of the army in 1949.